Give Me Your Soul...Please

 Give Me Your Soul...Please is the twelfth studio album by Danish heavy metal band King Diamond, released on 26 June 2007.
 The album's concept and cover art are both based on a painting titled "My Mother's Eyes".
 The black cat featured in the album is based on King's own cat, Magic.
-This was the last album to feature bassist Hal Patino, who was fired from the band in 2014.
+This was the last album to feature bassist Hal Patino, who was fired from the band in 2014, and guitarist Andy LaRocque who departed from the band in 2026.

 In the July/August issue of UK metal magazine Zero Tolerance, King elaborated on the themes of the album, being a story of two dead children, murdered by their father, relating their tale to him.
 He stated that cases of parents killing their children and then themselves were a large influence, citing such an incident which occurred in Dallas four days before the interview took place.
 Coincidentally, the music video for "Give Me Your Soul" was also released the day after the highly publicized Chris Benoit double-murder and suicide.